Rewari: Demographics

 As of 2011, Rewari city had a population of 143,021 (compared to 100,946 in 2001 and 75,342 in 1991) showing 42% growth in 2001–11-decade against 34% growth in 1991–2001 decade.
 Males were 75,764 (53% of the population) and females were 67,257 (47%).
 The overall sex ratio (female:male) was 886 compared to national average 940, and in the 0 to 6-year age group was 785 compared to national average 918.
 Rewari had an average literacy rate of 78%, higher than the national average of 64.3% for entire population and 74.0% for population excluding 0 to 6-year age group in 2011.
 Male literacy was 83% and female literacy was 73% (compared to 79% and 67% respectively in 2001).
 In Rewari, 11.3% of the population was under six years of age.

 The population of Rewari city was estimated at 163,000 in 2023.

 Hindi and its dialects Ahirwati and Haryanvi are spoken in Rewari.

 Civic utilitities, amenities, and services

 Healthcare

 Rewari city has a civil hospital run by the civil administration.
 It has 50 beds and the capacity has been planned to increase to 100 beds.
 It also has a trauma centre for attending to accidents on highways.
 Indian Railways has a hospital with 20 beds near Rewari railway station.

-Rewari also has a number of private hospitals and nursing homes.
+AIIMS Rewari, Haryana

+The All India Institute of Medical Sciences, Rewari (AIIMS Rewari) is the first AIIMS in the state of Haryana.
+The institute is being developed in the semi-urban region of Majra–Bhalakhi, located near the Chitadoungra village road in Rewari district.
+The campus covers an area of approximately 210 acres (85 hectares).

+AIIMS Rewari is planned to have a capacity of around 750 beds.
+Like other AIIMS institutions across India, admission to the MBBS programme will be conducted through the NEET (UG) examination.
+The institute will offer 100 undergraduate (MBBS) seats and 60 seats in the B.Sc.
+(Nursing) programme.

+The project is expected to significantly strengthen advanced healthcare services and medical education in southern Haryana and adjoining regions..